 The Markagunt Plateau is a hidden gem of gravel riding.
 Follow me as I discover this secret Utah gravel cycling adventure for the first time.
 You will not believe how the fall colors of the golden aspen trees pop against the background of central Utah's black lava flows.

 My gravel adventure started from Zion Adventure Home in Kanab, Utah.
 I made the scenic 50 mile drive north towards Cedar Breaks National Monument and parked just before Duck Creek Village at the large parking area on Strawberry Point Road.
-The are several small diners in the Duck Creek area, if need be, you can grab a bite to eat before starting your ride.
+There are several small dinners in the Duck Creek area, if need be, you can grab a bite to eat before starting your ride.
 From the parking area I started on Dixie National Forest Service Road 64.
 This forest service road lead me to the first stop on my tour, Mammoth Cave.

 The Utah's Mammoth Cave is a series of lava tubes that runs just underground.
 Even if you are wearing a cycling kit you can get down into the caves and have a look around and walk in as deep as practical.
 This area also makes for a good stop if you are riding this route in heat of summer.

 If you are more prepared or perhaps make a return trip, you can spend an hour of so exploring the tubes.
 The lava tubes run several hundred feet in multiple directions.
-To reach the exits you will need shoes you don't mind getting dirty, good light and be ready to get on all fours.
+To reach the exits you will need shoes you don't mind getting dirty, a good light and be ready to get on all fours.
 This area is very exciting for kids.
 It is important to note that the cave is closed from October till spring to protect bat habitat.

 After leaving the Mammoth Cave lava tubes I made my way along a UTV / ATV trail towards the community of Mammoth.
 I did not notice any services in the small community.
 After passing through Mammoth I continued on the main road, route 50 and it soon passed the huge lava fields of Black Rock Valley.
 Utah is such a diverse place.
 When one thinks about Utah they typically think about the Red Rock deserts such as Moab, or maybe the Wasatch Mountain and ski resorts near Salt Lake City.
 I would doubt many people would envision black lava flows that look like Hawaii.
 What really sets this area apart is if you come in early October are the golden aspen trees.
 The fall leaf colors of golden yellow and blazing orange makes for a dramatic contrast with the black lava flows.
 The Markagunt Plateau is an incredible place that not many have heard of!